DigitalScriptorium/ds-data/README.md

 6. Click on `Add File` button and click `Upload files` from context menu (file to be uploaded should be 'element-unreconciled.csv`).
 7. Drag and drop or `choose your files` to be uploaded.
 8. `Commit changes` directly to main branch.

+### Updating archived data:

+#### Archiving reconciled data

+1. Navigate to `ds-data/terms/archived` directory.
+2. Click on `Add File` button and click `Upload files` from context menu (file to be uploaded should be 'DATE-element.csv`).
+3. Drag and drop or `choose your files` to be uploaded.
+4. `Commit changes` directly to main branch.

+#### Archiving unreconciled data

+1. Navigate to `ds-data/terms/unreconciled/archived` directory.
+2. Click on `Add File` button and click `Upload files` from context menu (file to be uploaded should be 'DATE-element-unreconciled.csv`).
+3. Drag and drop or `choose your files` to be uploaded.
+4. `Commit changes` directly to main branch.

 ## Directory structure: